 All registration and safety forms should be completed in advance of your appointment.
 For a list of safety forms, click here.
 Email the completed form(s) to email@example.com.
 If you need assistance filling out the form, please contact our Access Center at (212) 746-6000.

 Arrive at the time of your appointment.
 Weill Cornell Imaging at NewYork-Presbyterian is limiting the number of patients in our offices at any given time.
 Patients who arrive early may be asked to return at the time they are scheduled.

 Unless needed for physical assistance or to translate for you, visitors are not allowed to accompany patients at any of our practices.
-For pediatric patients, one parent may accompany a child.
+For pediatric patients, two adult caregivers may accompany a child.
 Click here to review our full visitor policy.

 Wearing the right clothing may eliminate the need for you to change into a gown prior to your exam.

 Our clinical staff will ensure you are dressed appropriately and safely for your exam.
 If you are wearing anything that is deemed unsafe, you will be asked to change into a gown.